Menu Close

 Set boundaries: If people in your life comment on your body, or bodies in general, try to set boundaries by telling them you are not comfortable hearing or partaking in these types of conversations.

 Reach out to a loved one: Talking to someone you trust about how you feel is invaluable.
-Confide in them about your experiences and feelings, and remember they love you and want to help you flourish.
+Confide in them about your experiences and feelings and remember they love you and want to help you flourish.
+You can also engage in peer support with someone who might have gone through similar experiences.

 support